North Korea sent banned chemical, missile items and technicians to Syria, U.N. experts say | The Japan Times

-UNITED NATIONS – North Korea sent items used in ballistic missile and chemical weapons programs to Syria along with missile technicians in violation of U.N. sanctions, while also sending banned ballistic missiles systems to Myanmar, U.N. experts said.
+UNITED NATIONS – North Korea sent items used in ballistic missile and chemical weapons programs to Syria along with missile technicians in violation of U.N. sanctions, and also sent banned ballistic missile systems to Myanmar, U.N. experts said.

 The panel of experts monitoring sanctions against North Korea said its investigations into Pyongyang’s transfer of prohibited ballistic missiles, conventional arms and dual-use goods found more than 40 previously unreported shipments to Syria between 2012 and 2017.